Mystery Of Ancient Language PIE From Which Half Of All Languages Originate

 It remains unknown when, where, and by whom PIE was spoken, and scholars disagree on how the language spread.

-However, there are many theories that attempt to unravel the mystery of this fascinating ancient language.
+However, many theories attempt to unravel the mystery of this fascinating ancient language.

 Currently, the Kurgan hypothesis is the most accepted theory according to which language PIE formed in a region known as the Pontic-Caspian Steppe, a sprawling grassland north of the Black and Caspian Seas today encompasses parts of Russia, Ukraine, and Kazakhstan.
 The earliest Kurgans date to the 4th millennium BC in the Caucasus and are associated with the Indo-Europeans.